-- Experience with CampMinder or similar customer relationship management system.
+- Experience with Ultracamp or similar customer relationship management system.

 - DYF currently offers health insurance, dental insurance, vision plan, FSA plan, and a 403(b) employee funded retirement plan.

-- DYF currently offers seven paid holidays, eight floating paid holidays, ten earned vacation days, and nine earned sick days per year.
+- In addition to the annual paid break, DYF offers seven paid holidays, eight floating paid holidays, ten earned vacation days, and nine earned sick days per year.
+Vacation accrual increases annually.

 Working Conditions & Physical Requirements